What to Expect After Cataract Surgery

 If it's severe, though, it can be painful and it could even affect your vision.
 Don't panic, there are some very effective treatments available over-the-counter!
 However if you're still taking the post-op eye drops, don't take over-the-counter drops without asking your doctor first - they might interfere with the prescribed drops.

 Once you've finished the prescribed drops, you'll probably find the dry eye gradually settles down over the next few months, as your eye continues to heal.
 You can buy lubricating eye drops which will help ease the dryness and help healing (a properly lubricated eye heals faster than a dry one).
+If the problem is really intense, the is worth trying.
+Tranquileyes eye bath

 Ordinary eye drops for contact lenses, sore eyes or redness aren't long-lasting enough - look for products labelled specifically "for dry eye".
 A few people are sensitive to the preservatives in bottled eye drops - in that case, look for single dose ampoules.